A common condition in newborns occasionally signals a serious health problem.

 How is newborn jaundice treated?

-The most common therapy, used for the vast majority of babies whose bilirubin levels get worrisome, is phototherapy.
+The most common treatment is phototherapy.
 The baby is put under a special light (or wrapped in a special blanket with the light inside it) that helps the body get rid of bilirubin.
 This is safe and effective.
-When levels are extremely high and there is concern for the possibility of brain damage, therapies such as exchange transfusion, where blood is taken out and new blood put back in, are necessary.
+When bilirubin levels are extremely high and there is concern for the possibility of brain damage, therapies such as exchange transfusion, where blood is taken out and new blood put back in, are necessary.
 However, this is extremely rare.

-Feeding is an important part of therapy as well, as it helps the body get rid of bilirubin through the blood and urine.
-Feeding a newborn frequently can also help prevent problems with jaundice.
+Feeding is an important part of therapy as well, because it helps the body get rid of bilirubin through the blood and urine.
+Feeding a newborn frequently also helps prevent problems with jaundice.
 Babies should wet at least six diapers over a 24-hour period, and should have stools regularly.
-The stool should change from the normal newborn black, tarry stools to stools that are lighter in color, and looser and “seedy.”
+The stool should change from the normal newborn black, tarry stools to stools that are lighter in color, looser, and "seedy."

-What do parents need to know about newborn jaundice?
+What else do parents need to know about newborn jaundice?

-It’s important for parents to keep an eye on their baby’s jaundice when they go home from the hospital.
+It's important to keep an eye on your baby's jaundice after you go home from the hospital.
 Jaundice can be harder to see in dark-skinned babies.
-A good way to look for it is to press down for a moment on the baby’s skin in a spot where the bone is close (the forehead, nose, chest, or shin are good places to do this).
+A good way to look for it is to press down for a moment on the baby's skin in a spot where the bone is close (the forehead, nose, chest, or shin are good places to do this).
 This pushes out the blood briefly and should make the skin paler for a few seconds.
 If it looks yellow instead of pale, there may be jaundice.